Skip to main content

 2. Weekly → select a day and time.

 For the first run, you’ll want to trigger the job manually since there won’t be any run history yet.
-On the test jobs page, click the Full Regression job row to open the side panel.
+On the test jobs page, click your test's job row to open the side panel.
 This panel shows the next scheduled run, but you can run it immediately.

 View results and run history

-Click the Full Regression Test Job again to reopen the side panel.
+Click your test job again to reopen the side panel.

 From here, you can review:

-• The Salesforce organisation the tests are running against
+• The Salesforce organization the tests are running against

 • The next scheduled run time